 Daubert & Damages Experts

-Much of what we do is reign in exorbitant “expert” damage assessments.
-When a business entity fails and some stakeholder in the entity can claim some wrongdoing by another party, it is often pretty easy to spin together a little anecdotal evidence into a plausible story of the value of a firm, as it would have been, in the absence of the claimed wrong.
-If the expert can make those numbers large enough, the fear of ruin can induce rational value maximizing defendants to settle largely nonmeritorious claims for millions of dollars rather than committing a like sum to defending the claim.
+When a business entity fails and a stakeholder in the entity claims some wrongdoing by another party, it is often pretty easy for a damages expert to spin a little anecdotal evidence into a plausible story of the value of a firm (and therefore the value of the stakeholder’s stake) as it would have been, in the absence of the claimed wrong.
+If the expert can make those numbers large enough, the fear of ruin can induce rational value maximizing defendants to settle largely no meritorious claims for millions of dollars rather than committing a like sum to defending the claim.

-We offer a better alternative, which is to evaluate the damages testimony early on, and when it is junk, exclude it.
-Our experience is that most litigation that fits this mold folds immediately upon the exclusion or substantial modification of the damages testimony.
+I have a different view of expert testimony.
+We evaluate the damages testimony early on, and, to the extent that it is junky, exclude it.
+Much litigation that fits this mold folds immediately upon the exclusion or substantial modification of the damages testimony.

-Of course, not all damages testimony is junk, but all experts understand that the more profitable is their performance for the lawyer or client who hired them, the more likely are they to receive future work through that source.
-And, symmetrically, even when the damages testimony is not actual junk, we can still chip away at its hopeful assumptions more than enough to justify our fees, usually many times over, as can be demonstrated by the standard junk damages model.
+Of course, not all damages testimony is junk, but all that the model actually requires is that experts understand that the more profitable is their performance for the lawyer or client who hired them, the more likely are they to receive future work through that source.
+As a result, even when the damages testimony is not actual junk, we can still chip away at its hopeful assumptions more than enough to justify our fees, and usually many times over.
+The following section uses a standard junk damages model to demonstrate this assertion.

 The Received Doctrine of Junk Damages